Rainbow Canyon (California)

 Rainbow Canyon (nicknamed Star Wars Canyon and Jedi Transition) is a canyon inside Death Valley National Park in Inyo County, California, on the park's western border.
 It is about 130 mi west of Las Vegas and 160 mi north of Los Angeles.

-From World War II until 2019, it was commonly used by the United States Air Force and Navy for fighter jet training and was frequented by photographers who, from the canyon rim, were able to photograph jets flying beneath them.
+From World War II until 2019, it was commonly used by the U.S. Air Force and U.S. Navy as well as by other military aircraft operators for fighter jet training and was frequented by photographers who, from the canyon rim, were able to photograph jets flying beneath them.
 The canyon rim can be reached from Father Crowley Overlook off California State Route 190.

 History, geology, and topography

 The canyon was cut from basalt lava flows and lapilli beds of the Darwin Hills volcanoes, which last erupted between two and four million years ago during the Pliocene epoch.
 Formations of granite and marble (metamorphosed Paleozoic limestone), including calc-silicate hornfels occur below the lava in the deepest parts of the canyon.
 Other pyroclastic rock is also exposed.
 This variety of material created walls of reds, grey, and pink that are similar to the fictional Star Wars planet Tatooine.
 As a result, the canyon is nicknamed Star Wars Canyon.
 Hundreds of petroglyphs from the Coso people who once inhabited the area can be found in the canyon.
 Rainbow Canyon drains the west slope of the Santa Rosa Hills and the east slope of the Inyo Mountains into the Panamint Valley.
 The steep walls are up to 1000 ft tall.